 Outbound connections made by the cluster agent extensions communicate with Tanzu Mission Control through port

 443. If you have a proxy server that manages outbound traffic for your clusters, you need to add the following URLs to your proxy allowlist to enable the cluster to communicate with Tanzu Mission Control.

-URLs in this domain include the Tanzu Mission Control service for your organization, as well as authentication, authorization, and other services.
+URLs in this domain include the Tanzu Mission Control service for your organization, as well as authentication, authorization, the Tanzu Standard package repository, and other services.

 You must also make sure that the proxy-related environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY) are defined for the cluster's environment.